vegaprotocol/specs/specs/0026-auctions.md

 where `calculated_end_time` is the call period of the auction.

-If the market is going to expire the auction must end and uncross at or before expiry.
+If the market is going to terminate trading, the auction must end and uncross at or before this point.

 Any auction that would be less than `min_auction_length` seconds should not be started.